Keerthi1613/veritas-women-safety-final/README.md

 USE CASE:
 This project was built as part of an academic / hackathon initiative to demonstrate:
-Secure system design
+Secure system design,
-Full-stack web development
+Full-stack web development,
 Practical application of women safety technology

 LICENSE: